A-PhantomStar/Python-Stuff/README.md

 # Python-Stuff
-Some Python stuff I made for School.
+Some Python stuff I made for School or for personal practice.